-Minister for Health - Excellence in Public Health Awards
+Minister for Health and Wellbeing - Excellence in Public Health Awards

-For further information about the Awards please email PublicHealthAct@sa.gov.au or contact the Local Government Relations and Policy Team on (08) 8226 7957.
+For more information about the awards, email PublicHealthAct@sa.gov.au or contact the Local Government Relations and Policy Team on (08) 8226 7957.

 2017 award winners